 On the other hand, too much sun can damage your skin, causing it to age prematurely while increasing your skin cancer risk.
 But remember that sun damage to your skin is definitely preventable!

-Below are some tips for preventing sun damage and keeping your skin healthy as you age.
+Below are some tips for preventing sun damage and keeping your skin healthy.